omahacodeschool/diversity-and-inclusivity-primer/README.md

 ##Intro to Inclusivity and Diversity in Tech:

+This primer is a collection of introductory materials on inclusivity and diversity in the tech industry.
+Most of the articles below address racial and gender diversity and intersections of the two.
+This is not to say that these are the only types of diversity worth highlighting.
+These are, however, the dominant discussions in the industry today, and the conversations where perspectives of the individuals from the highlighted marginalized groups themselves are most readily found.

+We welcome outside feedback and addition to this resource guide.

 ###Is there an inclusion problem in tech?

 [How do tech’s biggest companies compare on diversity?](http://www.theverge.com/2015/8/20/9179853/tech-diversity-scorecard-apple-google-microsoft-facebook-intel-twitter-amazon) - Verge 8/10/15